rofeels/ScreenPen/README.md

 - **Windows** 10 Build 19041+
 - **Linux** (modern distros)

 On Windows, builds older than 19041 fall back to Electron capture and the cursor cannot be hidden.
-On Linux, cursor hiding is not supported.
+On Linux, cursor hiding is not supported (contribute).